encode/django-rest-framework/docs/api-guide/generic-views.md

         serializer_class = UserSerializer
         lookup_fields = ('account', 'username')

-Using custom mixins is a good option if you have custom behavior that needs to be used
+Using custom mixins is a good option if you have custom behavior that needs to be used.

 ## Creating custom base classes